hyperknot/open-protector-standard/work_in_progress.md

 The current standard specifies total test weight but does not define how supplemental weights should be distributed on the dummy.
 This may affect impact dynamics and requires specification.

-## Posture Reference Angles

-The 45° torso angle for LS posture should be clarified: whether it is measured relative to the torso plane or another reference.